Instructions Before Your Vasectomy at Gentle Procedures Toronto

 In the unlikely event that you will want to have kids again in the future, and vasectomy reversal is not an option, or successful, sperm storage may be a way of allowing yourself to procreate again.
 Please consider storing sperm prior to your vasectomy.

-Male Sterilization – Potential Regrets
+Permanent Sterilization – Potential Regrets

 Vasectomy should be considered permanent and non-reversible as reversals are not guaranteed.

 You may regret your decision one day if it is taken prematurely.
-Younger men, especially those in their 20s with fewer than 2 children, are most likely to seek a reversal in the future, often citing that they thought it was the right decision at the time only to be disappointed when their reversal procedure was unsuccessful.
+Younger individuals, especially those in their 20s with fewer than 2 children, are most likely to seek a reversal in the future, often citing that they thought it was the right decision at the time only to be disappointed when their reversal procedure was unsuccessful.

 Relationships can end.
 Despite how stable our relationships may seem, there is a chance that in a few years, you may be with a different partner who may have a strong desire to have kids.